arhot/Sotutime2017/chapter1.md

 ---
-title       : Visualisaatiot #1
+title       : Perustyökaluja
 description : R for Data Science Chapter 3

---- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:ee4f3bacf1
+--- type:NormalExercise lang:r xp:50 skills:1 key:ee4f3bacf1
-## A really bad movie
+## Assign

 Have a look at the plot that showed up in the viewer to the right.
 Which type of movie has the worst rating assigned to it?